ThalesGroup/crypto11/README.md

       "Pin" : "password"
     }

-(At time of writing) OAEP is only partial, so expect test skips.
+(At time of writing) OAEP is only partial and HMAC is unsupported, so expect test skips.

 Limitations
 ===========